microsoft/hummingbird/README.md

 ## Installation

-Hummingbird was tested on Python >= 3.6 on Linux, Windows and MacOS machines.
-(Python 3.5 is suppored up to `hummingbird-ml==0.2.1`.)
+Hummingbird was tested on Python >= 3.7 on Linux, Windows and MacOS machines.
+(Python 3.6 is supported up to `hummingbird-ml==0.4.2`.)
 It is recommended to use a virtual environment (See: [python3 venv doc](https://docs.python.org/3/tutorial/venv.html) or [Using Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).)

-Hummingbird requires PyTorch >= 1.4.0.
+Hummingbird requires PyTorch >= 1.6.0.
 Please go [here](https://pytorch.org/) for instructions on how to install PyTorch based on your platform and hardware.

 Once PyTorch is installed, you can get Hummingbird from pip with:
 ```